qmphan/smartcontact-app.github.io/pages/configuration/Group.md

 ## Create Group

-WePhone allows administrators to create group have many agents.
-This helps the administrator better management the use of wePhone.
+Smartcontact allows administrators to create group have many agents.
+This helps the administrator better management the use of Smartcontact.
 Creating a small group will make it easier to manage queues.

 The group list is displayed as follows:
 ![Group](/images/group-list.png)